-We've included information about some of our innovative products and invite you to call our Customer Relations Center at 1 800 465-6302 if you have any further questions or would like to receive product samples.
+We've included information about some of our innovative products and invite you to call our Customer Interaction Center at 1-800-422-8811 if you have any product related questions or would like to receive product samples.

-This brochure was written to inform you about the general care of infants and children with an ostomy.
-Every child is different and there may be exceptions to the suggestions contained in this brochure.
-These exceptions will be explained to you by your doctor, pediatric nurse, or Enterostomal Therapy (ET) Nurse.
-Please always refer to your doctor, pediatric nurse, or ET Nurse.
-If you have any medical concerns about your infant or child.
+This brochure was written to inform you about the ConvaTec products available for infants and children and to give general related information about having an ostomy.
+Each child is different and you should talk with your doctor, pediatric nurse, or stoma care specialist if you have any medical questions about your infant or child.